Squarespace SEO Tips for Photographers and Planners

 -

 These are essential if you work locally or regionally.
 Google prioritizes search results that are geographically relevant.
-So if you shoot weddings in a specific area, this should be reflected clearly in your:

 -

 These are gold for SEO.
 People often search for photos from the venues they’re considering.
+Even one well-optimized venue blog post can bring in regular organic traffic.

 -